 Education Abroad Ambassadors

-UW-Platteville Education Abroad Ambassadors are given the opportunity to share their experiences of living, learning, and traveling abroad with other UW-Platteville students who are interested in going abroad.
+If you are interested in going abroad to study, University of Wisconsin-Platteville Education Abroad Ambassadors are here to share their experiences of living, learning, and traveling.
 Ambassadors assist the UW-Platteville Education Abroad office by:

-Ambassadors are asked to set one scheduled office hour each week and have the option to volunteer at other events though out the semester as mentioned above.
+Ambassadors are asked to set one scheduled hour each week to be available and answer questions and have the option to volunteer at other events throughout the semester as mentioned above.

-Allie Gray is a junior with a biology major with a zoology emphasis.
-She is hoping to exploring the world after college.
+Allie Gray is a junior biology major with a zoology emphasis.
+She is looking forward to exploring the world after college.

-Allie went on a Short-Term Faculty-Led trip in the summer of 2018.
-The class was the History of Science and Technology in Europe and she was able to travel to Hungary, Austria, and the Netherlands.
+Allie went on a short-term faculty-led trip in Summer 2018.
+The class was the History of Science and Technology in Europe, and she was able to travel to Hungary, Austria, and the Netherlands.
 On that trip she learned about the history and culture of the countries and met new friends.
 Through the class she got to tour the Hospital in the Rock (Hungary), see the Austrian Museum of Technology, and visit Netherlands National Maritime Museum.
-And during her free time, she explored the Roman ruins of Aquincum (Hungary), saw the Imperial Treasury in Vienna, and ate Stroopwafels (Netherlands)!
+And during her free time, she explored the Roman ruins of Aquincum in Hungary, saw the Imperial Treasury in Vienna, and ate stroopwafels in the Netherlands!

-Studying abroad was such an amazing and unique experience that she would recommend for everyone.
+Studying abroad was such an amazing and unique experience that she would recommend it for everyone.

-Contact Allie at email@example.com for questions about short term faculty trips or general advising.
+Contact Allie at firstname.lastname@example.org for questions about short-term faculty-led trips or general advising.

 Anna feels as though studying abroad has helped her become more confident and flexible, has greatly improved her Spanish language skills, and left her with many amazing memories and friendships.
 She would highly recommend study abroad and believes that every student can find an opportunity that is right for them and their education.